 Oxoacids of phosphorus are extensively used and commercially important chemical or biological compounds.
 It is a structurally complicated chemical.
 They are acidic protons bound to oxygen atoms, some have nonacidic protons that are bonded directly to phosphorus and some contain P-P chemical bonding.

 Only one is commercially important, and three of them are hypophosphorous acid, phosphorous acid, and phosphoric acid.
 Phosphoric acid (H3PO4) contains a tetrahedral skeleton with sp3 hybridization.

 |Phosphonic acid (H3PO2)||It is a monobasic reducing agent known only in the solution.|

 |Phosphorus acid (H3PO3)||It is a dibasic acid crystalline solid.|

 |Hypophosphoric acid (H4P2O6)||It is a tetrabasic acid, although the known salts are Na2H2P2O6.|

 |Phosphoric acid (H3PO4)||It is a tribasic acid with a very low melting point and a variety of salts of phosphoric acid is known.|

-Uses of Phosphorus
+Uses of phosphorus

-- Ferrophosphorus obtained as a byproduct in phosphorus preparation is used in high-density concrete, in radiation shields for nuclear reactors, and in making special steel and cast iron.
+- Ferrophosphorus obtained as a byproduct in phosphorus preparation is used in high-density concrete, in radiation shields for nuclear power reactors, and in making special steel and cast iron.

-Phosphates enter the plant and animal kingdom through food chains and play a vital role in the formation of the nucleic acids, metabolic functions via adenosine triphosphate (ATP), and in the formation of bone, teeth, etc.
+- Phosphates enter the plant and animal kingdom through food chains and play a vital role in the formation of the nucleic acids, metabolic functions via adenosine triphosphate (ATP), and in the formation of bone, teeth, etc.